awsdocs/amazon-ec2-user-guide-windows/doc_source/Using_Tags.md

 | VPC peering connection | Yes | Yes |
 | VPN connection | Yes | Yes |

-You can tag instances and volumes on creation using the Amazon EC2 Launch Instances wizard in the Amazon EC2 console\.
+You can tag instances, volumes, and network interfaces on creation using the Amazon EC2 Launch Instances wizard in the Amazon EC2 console\.
 You can tag your EBS volumes on creation using the Volumes screen, or EBS snapshots using the Snapshots screen\.
 Alternatively, use the resource\-creating Amazon EC2 APIs \(for example, [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html)\) to apply tags when creating your resource\.

 You can apply tag\-based resource\-level permissions in your IAM policies to the Amazon EC2 API actions that support tagging on creation to implement granular control over the users and groups that can tag resources on creation\.
 Your resources are properly secured from creation—tags are applied immediately to your resources, therefore any tag\-based resource\-level permissions controlling the use of resources are immediately effective\.
 Your resources can be tracked and reported on more accurately\.
 You can enforce the use of tagging on new resources, and control which tag keys and values are set on your resources\.